code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/professional-learning-partner/playbook/teacher-support.md

 <a id="online"></a>
 ### **Online Coursework Support**

-You should have each online coursework assignment in your Code Stuido account.
+You should have each online coursework assignment in your Code Studio account.
 If you are having trouble accessing your account, see the video below on how to log in at [studio.code.org](studio.code.org).

 (MAKE SCREEN CAST OF HOW TO LOG IN)